ga-wdi-pvd/http-mvc-intro-rails/README.md

 encourage that way - and in some cases to discourage alternatives. -- Ruby on Rails guide

 Rails is a framework with lots of rules/conventions.
-Pay attention to the conventions you'll need to follow for Rails throughout the week.
+Pay attention to the conventions, and don't swim upstream!
+Learn the rules so that you will know how to effectively break them when the time comes :)

 ### Rails Walkthrough (5 minutes / 0:45)